beamishboy/My-Simple-Home-Page/images/README.md

-#README file for Images folder.
+#README file for Images folder
----

 This folder contains image files.